markusunger/200_OK_admin/case-study.md

 - cacheable inside of
 - a layered system

-REST is only an architecture style and modern implementations don't necessarily have to follow all guidelines which is why most modern REST APIs are labelled as _RESTful_, meaning that they only incorporate an (albeit large) subset of the original REST specification.
-HATEOAS (_Hypermedia As The Engine Of Application State_) is something that is often missing from RESTful APIs.
-HATEOAS means that API responses should include contextual hyperlinks to related resources, allowing API usage without any prior knowledge of its design.[2]
+REST is only an architecture style and web-focused implementations don't necessarily have to follow all guidelines which is why many modern REST APIs are labelled as _RESTful_, meaning that they only incorporate an (albeit large) subset of the original REST specification.
+HATEOAS (_Hypermedia As The Engine Of Application State_), for example, is something that is often missing from RESTful APIs.
+HATEOAS means that API responses should include contextual hyperlinks to related resources, allowing API usage without any prior knowledge of its design.[^2]

 ![The REST style for a web API](/public/images/rest-style.png) *The REST architecture for a Web API*